jaymep/phase-0-tracks/web_dev/jquery/notes.md

 ## Release 1: Study Up
 ### LEARN THE THING (2 HOURS MAX)
 Time to execute your plan.
 Aaaand ... go!
 When the time is up, record in notes.md which strategies seemed to be the most effective.
+#### Super-effective!
+* Start small and then build upon that.
+Get > change > save > special effects
+* Combine reading with tutorials & example code to read, but save your time by only working out the tutorials that pique your interest or do not make sense the first time around.
+* Take breaks!
+I have to refresh the page to try a new tutorial, so why not refresh myself with some stretching and water?
+* Learning for the sake of learning.
+Less pressure, more enthusiasm!

 ## Release 2: Make a Thing
 ### DO THE THING (45 MINUTES MAX)